Schwarzian derivative in higher-order Riccati equations: Abstract

 \section{Abstract}

 The Sturm-Liouville equation represents the linearized form of the first-order Riccati equation.
 This provides an evidence for the connection between Schwarzian derivative and this first-order nonlinear differential equation.
 Similar connection is not obvious for higher-order equations in the Riccati chain because the corresponding linear equations are of order greater than two.
 With special attention to the second- and third-order Riccati equations we demonstrate that Schwarzian derivative has a natural space in higher Riccati equations.
+There exist higher-order analogues of the Schwarztan derivative.
+We demonstrate that equations in the Riccati hierarchy are embedded in these higher-order derivatives.
+0.5cm { MSC2020:} 34A05; 34A25; 34A34\\